Evidence-Based Hospital Design

 - Access to sunlight and views of nature to reduce stress

 The stress of hospitalization can lead to symptoms of psychological trauma, such as sleep disruption and separation anxiety, for months after the child goes home.
-Jenifer Cartland, PhD, Director of the Child Health Data Lab (CHDL) at Children’s Memorial Research Center, is conducting a pilot study to determine if elements of hospital design can add to a supportive child-centered toolkit children’s hospitals can use to make the experience less traumatic for children.
+Jenifer Cartland, PhD, Director of the Child Health Data Lab (CHDL) at Ann & Robert H. Lurie Children’s Hospital of Chicago Research Center, is conducting a pilot study to determine if elements of hospital design can add to a supportive child-centered toolkit children’s hospitals can use to make the experience less traumatic for children.

 Dr. Cartland received funding for this pilot study from the Center for Health Design.
 In future studies, she hopes to evaluate in greater depth the stress-reducing impact of designs for the Emergency Department and the Psychiatric Unit at Lurie Children’s.